 The Board conducts its business meetings generally on the first Monday of the month at 4:30 p.m.
-Meetings are currently held at the Program offices on the fourth floor of the RCSD facility at 175 Martin Street, Rochester, NY 14605.
-By late spring 2012, the Program offices will be moving to 1776 North Clinton Avenue, Rochester NY 14621.
+Meetings are held at the Program offices located at 1776 North Clinton Avenue, Rochester NY 14621.
 For scheduling, agendas, minutes and other details, visit the Board's website at www.rcsdk12.org/rsmp.